tkLayout/tkLayout/geometries/CMS_Phase2/readme.txt

 Baseline_tilted_200_Pixel_1_5_1.cfg  Like 1.3.1 But a lot shorter barrel Baseline_tilted_200_Pixel_1_5_2.cfg  Like 1.5.1, but without DC/DC converters

-Baseline_tilted_200_Pixel_3_5_1.cfg  2-rings step Like, TEDD and FPIX_2 disks moved to allow insertion -- small pixels everywhere
+Baseline_tilted_200_Pixel_3_5_1.cfg  2-rings step Like, TEDD and TEPX disks moved to allow insertion -- small pixels everywhere

 Baseline_tilted_200_Pixel_4_0_0.cfg  Like 3_5_1, but with 22x16.4 mm^2 chips (good for tilt?)
                                      BPIX=25x100 FPIX1=50x50 FPIX2=25x100